-- 111.1 All transactions entered into by the Company with related parties as defined under the Companies Act, 2013 ("the Act") and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the Listing Regulations"), during the financial year 2019-20 were in the ordinary course of business and on arm's length pricing basis and do not attract the provisions of Section 188 of the Act.
-Transactions with related parties are disclosed in detail in Note No. 31 in "Notes forming part of the Accounts" annexed to the financial statements for the year.
+- 111.1 All transactions entered into by the Company with related parties as defined under the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, during the financial year 2020-21 were in the ordinary course of business and on arm's length pricing basis and do not attract the provisions of Section 188 of the Act.
+Transactions with related parties are disclosed in "Notes forming part of the Accounts" annexed to the financial statements for the year.
 There were no materially significant transactions with the related parties during the financial year which were in conflict with the interest of Company.
 Suitable disclosure as required by the Indian Accounting Standard (Ind AS 24) has been made in the Annual Report.
-The policy on dealing with related party transactions is available on website of the company "www.anupengg.com>"www.anupengg.com>"www.anupengg.com>"www.anupengg.com>"www.anupengg.com>"livestors">www.anupengg.com>"www.anupengg.com>"livestors">www.anupengg.com>"www.anupengg.com>"livestors">www.anupengg.com>"www.anupengg.com>"livestors">www.anupengg.com>"www.anupengg.com>"livestors">www.anupengg.com>"www.an - 11.2 The Company has complied with the requirements of the Stock Exchanges, SEBI and Statutory Authorities on all matters related to the capital markets during the last three years.
+The policy on dealing with related party transactions is available on website of the company www.anupengg.com> Investors > Policies. - 11.2 The Company has complied with the requirements of the Stock Exchanges, SEBI and Statutory Authorities on all matters related to the capital markets during the last three years.
 No penalty or strictures were imposed on the Company by any of these authorities.